Howard Sloane

-Howard G. (Peter) Sloane (born December, 1950) is an American lawyer, executive, and philanthropist currently serving as chairman and CEO of The Heckscher Foundation for Children.
+Howard G. (Peter) Sloane (born December, 1950) is an American lawyer, executive, and philanthropist currently serving as chairman and CEO of The Heckscher Foundation for Children..
+He has long been a leader in education: co-founder and Trustee of the first charter school in New York, Sisulu Walker Charter School of Harlem; co-founder of Take the Field which led the renovation of 43 public school sports fields in NYC.; Vice Chair of the Board of the Horace Mann School, Trustee of Leadership for a Diverse America; and Trustee of the Maria New Childrens Hormone Foundation.

 Early life

 Sloane was born in California and grew up in New York.
 He attended the University of Glasgow from 1970 to 1971, completed his undergraduate degree at Ohio Wesleyan University in 1972 and graduated from Suffolk University Law School in 1976 after a year spent at NYU Law School.

 Legal career

 Sloane was a partner at Cahill Gordon & Reindel which he joined in 1977 after clerking for the Honorable Thomas C. Platt on the U.S. District Court for the Eastern District of New York.

 He served as Co-Administrative Partner for 23 years and served in other leadership roles throughout his career.
 From 2004 until his retirement, he served as co-chair of the firm's pro bono committee.
 As pro bono partner, Sloane established a partnership with the Legal Aid Society of New York.
 Sloane's law practice was focused in litigation.
 He litigated cases focused on open space and historic preservation.
 He represented the Municipal Art Society in its fight to preserve from the wrecking ball St Bartholemew's Church, for which he was honored by Jacqueline Kennedy Onassis, and The Church of Saint Paul and Saint Andrew.